uqiotstudio/csse4011_zephyr_guides/mkdocs/docs/Connectivity/CN.4-Shell.md

 ## **2.7 Sample Application**

 A sample application has been provided, this application includes all the steps mentioned above.
-You can test the shell by flashing it to the Arduino Sense Board.
+You can test the shell by flashing it to the Particle Argon.

 Sample is located in: